 Disadvantages of Buying a Business

 While buying an existing business is a fast way to find success as an entrepreneur, it does come with its own set of challenges.
-Consider these disadvantages of buying an existing business before making the decision about which type of business ownership is right for you.
+Consider the disadvantages of buying an existing business before making the decision:

 - Due diligence.
-Purchasing an existing business is a big investment — one that can have a great return.
-However, you need as much information about what you’re buying as possible before you pull the trigger.
+Purchasing an existing business is a big investment and one that can have a great return.
+However, you need as much information as possible about what you’re buying before you pull the trigger.
 This means contributing a lot of time and attention to reviewing a business’s history, finances, etc. before you sign.
 You should consider hiring an attorney and a CPA to help you review the available information and ensure you understand what you’re committing to.

 - Change management.
 Experienced staff can serve as a huge help to you as the new owner of an existing business, but change is never easy.
 You’ll need to pay special attention to managing seasoned staff and seeing that the transition is a smooth one.

 If there’s a passion you want to pursue, starting a business can be one of the most rewarding ways to become a business owner.
-Obviously, no one will tell you launching a brand-new business is easy, but there are a lot of advantages to starting a business compared to other options.
+Obviously, no one will tell you launching a brand-new business is easy, but there are a lot of advantages:

 - Creative freedom.
 Compared to other business ownership avenues, launching a new start-up business will give you the most flexibility and creative freedom.
 From product and service to company culture, you’ll have the ultimate say in how you shape your company when starting a new business.